Common Idioms That Candidates May Come Across In The GMAT

 - It is important that you have a grasp of American English, both grammar and style.
 This will help you in the sentence correction section too.

-You need to be careful when using GMAT idioms.
+You need to be careful when using phrases.
 Ensure that you identify the idiom correctly based on the situation.
 Common idioms containing words such as “like” and “as” must be interpreted and used correctly based on the context of your essay or in the sentence correction section.
-GMAT idioms are especially challenging because they are closely connected and can be interpreted in more than one way.
+Idioms are especially challenging because they are closely connected and can be interpreted in more than one way.
 For example, “agree to” and “agree with”.
 Both have different connotations depending on their usage.
-However, the best part about GMAT idioms is that they are based on rules.
-Most of the time, GMAT idioms or expressions are tested to evaluate your understanding of the usage of prepositions, adverbs, and conjunctions.
+However, the best part about idioms is that they are based on rules.
+Most of the time, expressions are tested to evaluate your understanding of the usage of prepositions, adverbs, and conjunctions.
 Therefore, it is important that you develop your grammar skills, especially if you are a non-native speaker of English.

 How should you use Idioms?

-Using GMAT idioms adds an interesting element to your essays.
+Using phrases adds an interesting element to your essays.
 However, use it sparsely.

 - Do not load your essay unnecessarily with phrases; it will put a detrimental impact on the reviewer.